lalit-patil005/lalit-patil005.github.io/_pages/professional_work.md

 * ***HTML Conversion Tool.***
    - This tool was developed using C++ and Adobe InDesign which takes any Adobe InDesign file like book cover, banner ad or any other ad design and converts it into html file.
    - that html file is later used on advertising platforms like google ads or other ads to publish ads.

+* ***QR code scanner in flutter and react native***
+   - tried to develop android app for scanning qr code and linear barcodes